LTG (Ret) Terry Wolff has been the Director of NESA since June 2014.

 LTG (Ret) Wolff commanded at every level from platoon to armored division.
 He spent nearly ten years in Germany and served three tours in Iraq commanding the 2nd Armored Cavalry Regiment, the Coalition Military Assistance Training Team, and the United States Division-Center (1st Armored Division).

-Seven of the last ten years were spent in Washington, D.C. working military strategy and policy matters as well as interagency affairs: first on the Joint Staff as a Colonel; then nearly two years on the National Security Council as a Special Assistant to the President and Senior Director for Iraq and Afghanistan; and over two years as the Joint Staff J-5; and 39 months as the Deputy Special Presidential Envoy working as part of the Obama and Trump Administrations.
+He has extensive experience in Washington, DC working military strategy and policy matters as well as inter-agency affairs: first on the Joint Staff as a Colonel; then nearly two years on the National Security Council as a Special Assistant to the President and Senior Director for Iraq and Afghanistan; over two years as the Joint Staff J-5; and 39 months as the Deputy Special Presidential Envoy working as part of the Obama and Trump Administrations.

 Commissioned from the Military Academy in 1979 with a BS in Engineering, he has master’s degrees in international Affairs from Catholic University, the School of Advanced Military Studies at Fort Leavenworth, and the Naval War College.